Sustainability lexicon – All terms relating to CSRD explained

-CSRD, ESRS, CSDDD, SBTi, … Do you know all these abbreviations?
-And do you know what they stand for?
-New sustainability regulations are slowly taking shape and companies are constantly coining new terms in this area.
-In the jungle of terms relating to sustainability reporting, it is difficult to maintain an overview.
-This article serves as your sustainability lexicon through the maze of abbreviations and terms relating to sustainability and the Corporate Sustainability Reporting Directive (CSRD) by explaining key terms and putting them into context.
+CSRD, ESRS, CSDDD, SBTi.
+Do you know all these abbreviations?
+New sustainability regulations are slowly taking shape, and companies are constantly coining new terms in this area.
+In the jungle of sustainability reporting, it is difficult to maintain an overview.
+This article serves as your sustainability lexicon through the maze of abbreviations relating to sustainability and the Corporate Sustainability Reporting Directive (CSRD), explaining key terms and putting them into context.

 Your sustainability lexicon from A to Z